airthingy/tensorflow-class-regression/README.md

 Save and run the file.
 You should see the same result.

 # Workshop - Simple Linear Regression
-In linear regression system learns weights and bias from training data such that it can fit a line through the data most accurately (with least amount of error).
+In linear regression a system learns weights and bias from training data such that it can fit a line through the data most accurately.
 Using this technique you can solve problems like housing price prediction.

-During training error (also called loss) is gradually minimized using a technique called Gradient Descent.
+During training error (or loss) is gradually minimized using a technique called Gradient Descent.

 Linear regression may be one of the simplest ML techniques but it forms the foundation for other learning algorithms.
 This is why we need to spend a bit of time fully understanding how this works.